 Curtis Jackson, known as 50 Cent, is a hip hop artist and businessman who became famous for his streetwise raps and rags-to-riches life story.
 After an early life of crime, drugs and violence, he turned to rap, rocketing to stardom with the album Get Rich or Die Tryin' in 2003.
 One of the leading figures in early 21st-century "gangsta" rap, with side projects including the hip hop group G-Unit, investments in soda water companies and video games, 50 Cent has since branched out to become an actor and businessman.
 His career has been littered with feuds with other rappers, arrests and legal and financial difficulties, while his recent recording output has been sporadic.

-Jackson had boyhood aspirations to be a boxer, and fought at junior level, but began selling drugs when he was 12.
-At the age of 19 an undercover police officer arrested Jackson for selling four vials of cocaine and when his home was raided three weeks later, police found crack and heroin.
+Jackson had boyhood aspirations to be a boxer, and fought at the junior level, but began selling drugs when he was 12.
+At the age of 19, an undercover police officer arrested Jackson for selling four vials of cocaine and when his home was raided three weeks later, police found crack and heroin.
 Sentenced to three-to-nine years, he instead went to a boot camp and got his GED.
-By now, he was already rapping and took on the name 50 Cent, which was the original moniker of a Brooklyn crook from the 1980s.
+At this time, he was already rapping and took on the name 50 Cent, which was the original moniker of a Brooklyn crook from the 1980s.

 Hip Hop Beginnings

 His first important contact with the New York hip hop scene was an introduction to Jam Master Jay from the group Run-DMC.
 Jay was impressed by Jackson's rapping ability and produced an album for him, but it never came out.
 Jackson also made a false start with the Columbia label, recording an album that was shelved before its release.
 That album, Power of the Dollar, was later bootlegged and showcases Jackson’s confrontational style — on the track "How to Rob," he details plans to steal from stars such as P. Diddy, Jay-Z, Mase and Missy Elliott.